Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Numerical experiments on Time-Varying Max Cut

-By choosing a suitable stepsize (in our experiments order $10^{-4}$), Algorithm~\ref{alg: 1} yields an average residual accuracy that is comparable to the one obtained using standard IPMs with very small relative gap termination tolerance.
-However, as we see next, this accuracy is reached much faster with our approach.
+By choosing a suitable step size (in our experiments order $10^{-2}$), Algorithm~\ref{alg: 1} yields an average residual accuracy that is comparable to the one obtained using standard IPMs with very small relative gap termination tolerance.
+For a step size of order $10^{-3}$, our algorithm exhibits a residual precision that is 100 times more accurate than both IPM and warm-started SCS.
+Furthermore, as we see next, this accuracy is reached much faster with our approach.

-In Figure~\ref{fig: 100X110C} we plot the distributions of the runtimes of Algorithm~\ref{alg: 1} (green) as function of the stepsize, as well as the distributions of the runtimes of IPM with two different relative gap termination tolerances ($10^{-3}$, $10^{-16}$), used to track the solutions trajectory at a constant stepsize resolution (orange, red).
-Remarkably, the mean runtime of Algorithm~\ref{alg: 1} applied with the minimal time stepsize, $10^{-6}$, is on average faster then IPM applied with the maximal time stepsize, $0.1$, indicating competitive computational performances of our algorithm.
+In Figure~\ref{fig:runtimes} we plot the distributions of the runtimes of Algorithm~\ref{alg: 1} (green) as a function of the step size, as well as the distributions of the runtimes of IPM (bordeaux) used with relative gap termination tolerances $10^{-15}$ and of the warm-started SCS (orange) to track the solutions trajectory at a constant step size resolution.

+Remarkably, for each step size that we tested, the mean runtime of Algorithm~\ref{alg: 1} is on average about ten times smaller then both SCS and MOSEK IPM, indicating competitive computational performances of our algorithm.

-Finally, we apply Algorithm~\ref{alg: 1} to the same set of TV-MCR problems allowing for a stepsize adjustment (setting \texttt{STEPSIZE\_TUNING} to \texttt{TRUE}) with three different residual thresholds $\varepsilon=10^{-2},10^{-4},10^{-6}$.
-Figure~\ref{fig: 100X110D} shows the distributions of the runtimes as function of the residual threshold of both Algorithm~\ref{alg: 1} (green) and IPM with a relative gap termination tolerances of $10^{-3}$ that is used to track the solutions trajectory at a constant 0.01 stepsize resolution (orange).
-Encouragingly, we observe that for the lower residual tolerances we can achieve the requested accuracy in an average runtime that is faster than the runtime of MOSEK's IPM.
-However, the rightmost whiskers plots seems to suggest that a residual threshold of $10^{-6}$ is too demanding and may decrease the runtime performance of Algorithm~\ref{alg: 1}.
+Finally, we apply Algorithm~\ref{alg: 1} to the same set of TV-MCR problems allowing for a step size adjustment (setting \texttt{step size\_TUNING} to \texttt{TRUE}).
+In order to provide a fair comparison with MOSEK IPM, we fixed five subdivisions of the interval $[0,1]$ in a grid of, respectively, 20, 40, 60, 80, and 100 equidistant points.
+For each grid, at each time point, we used MOSEK with a relative gap termination tolerance of $10^{-14}$ to obtain the corresponding TV-SDP solution, recording the runtime and the average residual over the tracking of each instance.
+For each grid, we then run our algorithm with step size adjustment in order to ensure the same average residual accuracy guaranteed by MOSEK, additionally enforcing the path-following procedure to hit the grid points.
+In this way, we ensure that our procedure has the same accuracy of MOSEK both in terms of the solution residual and of the tracking resolution.

+Figure~\ref{fig:grid} shows the distributions of the runtimes as a function of the number of grid points of both Algorithm~\ref{alg: 1} (green) and IPM with two different relative gap termination tolerances: $10^{-9}$ (Figure \ref{fig:grid}(a)) and $10^{-15}$ (Figure \ref{fig:grid}(b)).